IamXalim/Alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents Use the long format
+Display current directory contents in long formats,with user and group IDs displayed numerically And hidden files